 It’s worth taking the road all the way to the sea arch just to see the expansiveness of the lava flow.

-And my personal opinion: History and culture buffs who are looking for a short walk might enjoy the Puu Loa Petroglyphs trail, but I didn’t think it was as exciting as some of the other sites.
+History and culture buffs who are looking for a short walk might enjoy the Puu Loa Petroglyphs Trail, but I didn’t think it was as exciting as some of the other sites in the Park.

 - You’ll want to check on where the current flow is before driving to Kalapana.
 There is no trail and the terrain changes daily based on the lava flow.
 The Volcanoes National Park NPS website has extensive additional information and daily updates on the lava flow.